Zennoon/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 linked list.
 There is a temporary pointer in order to iterate the list.
 We can't access the next pointer of a freed node.
 So, we need a tmp to hold the next node, free the current node, and then go to the next node.

+5-get_dnodeint.c: Returns a node at a given index of a doubly linked list.
+It iterates through the list while incrementing an int var.
+If at a point, the var equals the index, it returns the node at that point of the iteration.
+If the node pointer becomes NULL before var equals index, it means that index is out of range and the function returns NULL.